 This tip is more specifically for essays or writing prompts.
 Don’t be content with just one draft.
 Tear it apart, look for anything, anything, that might bother you, and fix it.
 Then have a friend or teacher do the same thing.
 Repeat this process multiple times.
 This will not only allow for a more refined piece, but will give you more confidence in your work.
 You want your application essays to stand out!

 The search continues

 There is a scholarship for everything.
 If you don’t like writing, that is perfectly fine!
 There are artistic competitions, random drawings, or rewards for your heritage—even scholarships for red-haired, left-handed violinists.
 So there is no need to stress over essays.
 If you need help looking for scholarships that suit you, there are many resources.
-Besides talking to your guidance counselor or teachers about upcoming competitions, there are many websites that are specifically designed for scholarships, including CollegeXpress.com.
-These are free to sign up for, and they will often send you weekly e-mails with many opportunities.
+Besides talking to your high school counselor or teachers about upcoming competitions, there are many websites that are specifically designed to search for scholarships.
+These are free to sign up for, and they will often send you weekly emails with many opportunities.
 Most also have a section on their website where you can type in a keyword, and any related scholarships will pop up.

-Need help looking for scholarships?
+Need an awesome resource to search for scholarships?
 CollegeXpress has your back.
-Check out our Scholarship Search tool!
+Check out our very own Scholarship Search tool!